dvdbrnds/edsteward-monorepo/docs/STEP_BY_STEP_AWS_DEPLOYMENT.md

 # 🚀 Complete Step-by-Step AWS Deployment Guide
-## RegulatoryTrackr → EdSteward.ai Production Deployment
+## EdSteward → EdSteward.ai Production Deployment

 This guide will take you from your current development environment to a fully deployed AWS production system in approximately 60-90 minutes.